 The digitalization of Amusement Parks is expected to decrease significantly the cost for maintaining the attractions.
-Such deployment is a mix between industrial automation (i.e., Smart Factories) and multimedia entertainment applications.
+Such deployment is a mix between multimedia (e.g., Virtual and Augmented Reality, interactive video environments) and non-multimedia applications (e.g, industrial automation for a roller-coaster, access control).